 If you have pain in your heel, especially in the morning, you may suffer from plantar fasciitis, a common condition that affects nearly 2 million Americans.
 The team of board-certified physicians at Orthopaedic Podiatric & Spine Institute treat plantar fasciitis and other foot and heel issues.
-With offices in Crown Point and Munster, Indiana, Dr. Michael Lacey, Dr. Harry Moffitt, and Dr. Bernard Rerri take their time to fully understand your condition and concerns, ensuring they treat your root problem.
+With offices in Crown Point and Munster, Indiana, Dr. Michael Lacey, and Dr. Bernard Rerri take their time to fully understand your condition and concerns, ensuring they treat your root problem.
 To learn more about what they can do for you, call the office or book your initial appointment online.

 Plantar fasciitis is a condition that results when your plantar fascia, a thin ligament that runs from the heel of your foot to your toes, becomes inflamed.
 When too much pressure is put on the foot, this ligament becomes injured, causing inflammation.